 Sacramental Preparation and Catechesis

-The Sacramental Preparation and Catechesis (SP&C) area of Campus Ministry seeks to invite students into a profound relationship with Jesus Christ and then walk with them as they come to know him and build lives founded upon that relationship.
-We do this by journeying with students who are preparing for Sacraments in the Catholic Church, whether among those seeking to become Catholic Christians through Baptism, Confirmation and Holy Eucharist or those who seek to complete their initiation into the Catholic Church through Confirmation and First Holy Communion.
-Two different ministries facilitate this common mission: Our year-long Rite of Christian Initiation of Adults (RCIA) process for those with little previous experience with Christianity, or our semester-long Short Course, which provides an abbreviated process of formation and preparation for those baptized Christians with solid previous experience in Christian faith and practice.
+The two interns who serve the Sacramental Preparation and Catechesis (SP&C) area of Campus Ministry work on a core team to invite those we serve into a profound relationship with Jesus Christ and His Church, and then walk with them as they come to know Him and build lives founded upon that relationship.
+We do this by journeying with students who are preparing for the Sacraments of Initiation in the Catholic Church, whether among those seeking to become Catholic Christians or those who seek to complete their initiation into the Catholic Church.
+Our mission: "to make God known, loved, and served, and thus save souls" (Blessed Fr.
+Basil Moreau, CSC) by providing an "apprenticeship with Jesus" in everything that it means to be a Catholic Christian, as the Faith is believed, lived, celebrated, and prayed.
+One intern serves with each of the two different ministries that facilitate this common mission: the year-long Rite of Christian Initiation of Adults (RCIA) process for those with little previous experience with Christianity, or our semester-long Short Course, which provides an abbreviated process of formation and preparation for those baptized Christians with solid previous experience in Christian faith and practice.
+Interns in this area need strong organizational and time management skills, top-notch communication, an eye for noticing how "God paints straight with crooked lines," a love for people and their stories, and a desire to bring all into deeper relationship with Jesus Christ and His Church.

 Communications and Design